vicenteyoo/vicenteyoo.github.io/_pages/about.md

 - Jul.
 2017 ~ Nov.
 2017 with FCA, USA.

 ## Publication
+- **Early Access 2022 IEEE Trans.
+Power Electronics**
+**J. Yoo**, H. Kim, and S. Sul, "MTPA Tracking Control of Sensorless IPMSM Based on Square-Wave Voltage Signal Injection," in *IEEE Transactions on Power Electronics*, to be published.

 - **Jun.
 2022 IEEE Trans.
 Power Electronics**
 **J. Yoo** and S. Sul, "Dynamic Overmodulation Scheme for Improved Current Regulation in PMSM Drives," in *IEEE Transactions on Power Electronics*, vol. 37, no. 6, pp. 7132-7144, June 2022.